 To provide for students:

-- exposure to cutting-edge research and novel thinking in immunology
+- exposure to academic and clinical immunologists, cutting-edge research and new thinking in immunology

 - training and development in key academic, scientific and transferrable skills

 - respond to complex questions and challenges in immunology using their comprehensive, systematic understanding of the field and their analytical and research skills to reach reasoned conclusions

 - demonstrate independence and initiative in tackling problems and in conducting professional tasks in immunology, including by communicating clearly with general and field-specialist audiences

 - continue to learn and develop independently as professionals and evidence-based thinkers